yogesh-studypad/cocos-docs/manual/framework/native/v2/gui/widget/en.md

 Accroding to the event type, we can get widget's content or change widget's properties in real time.
 We can set widget's max text length by `textField->setMaxLength(3);`.

-In a login scene, we usually design a user name box and a password box, and the widget absoluetely support password box's property:
+In a login scene, we usually design a user name box and a password box, and the widget absolutely support password box's property:

 ``` c++
     textField->setPasswordEnabled(true);